Paul Hardcastle: Singles

+"—" denotes a recording that did not chart or was not released in that territory.

 Unreleased promotional tracks

 This is a list of several unreleased tracks that were made by Paul Hardcastle that were originally intended to have been used to promote the Lego Bionicle toyline in 2001.

 These tracks were originally meant to have been included with the Bionicle Power Pack CD package that was later released in the same year.